-The effective tax rate for the three months ended September 26, 2021 was higher than the U.S. federal statutory rate primarily due to earnings taxed at higher rates in foreign jurisdictions, deferred tax on unremitted earnings, and foreign withholding taxes.
+The effective tax rates for the three months and six months ended December 26, 2021 were higher than the U.S. federal statutory rate primarily due to an increase in the valuation allowance for deferred tax assets, earnings taxed at higher rates in foreign jurisdictions, and deferred tax on unremitted earnings.